 What gets lost, amid all the misguided online chatter around “drugging children” for ADHD?
 Compassion for these children.

 Many children with ADHD suffer impairments far beyond the classroom.
 They suffer impairments that distort any reasonable person’s idea of a “happy childhood.”
 Impairments that, in fact, threaten to negatively shape the course of their entire lives.
 Including deficits in empathy.

 In this post, Taylor J, the host of the “You, Me, and ADHD Book Club,” shares this story of her eldest child’s recent ADHD diagnosis and treatment.
-Taylor had despaired that her daughter would grow up to resemble her own parents: narcissistic and empathy-impaired (the two typically go hand in hand).
+Taylor had despaired that her daughter would grow up to resemble her own parents: narcissistic and empathy-impaired (generally speaking, empathy deficits form the foundation for narcissism).

 The Number One most profound thing I’ve learned about ADHD is this: it can create trouble connecting “cause” with “effect.”
 And that can create a world of trouble.